 While countless media and health organizations have demonized this fat, it is an essential fat to have in our diet!
 SFA helps with many of our body’s functions, especially concerning brain growth/development (our brain is made mostly of SFA), hormone production, neural activity (insulation), and immune health (incorporated into white blood cells).
-In other words, while it’s true you wouldn’t want SFA being the only contributor to your fat intake, it is completely normal for it to be higher than usual especially when on a ketogenic diet.
-(1,2)
+In other words, while it’s true you wouldn’t want SFA being the only contributor to your fat intake, it is completely normal for it to be on the high side, especially when on a ketogenic diet.

 A Monounsaturated Fatty Acid (MUFA) is a fatty acid that has a single spot on its carbon chain that is not saturated with hydrogen, known as a double-bond (once again, unhelpful for our purposes).
 These fats are found to be liquid at room temperature but will solidify when cooled.

 A Polyunsaturated Fatty Acid (PUFA) is a fatty acid that, you guessed it, contains multiple spots on its carbon chain that is not saturated with hydrogen.
 The presence of these double-bonds makes it liquid at room temperature and even in the refrigerator.

 Within this category are two main sub-types, namely, Omega-3 and Omega-6 (this should sound familiar!).
 These are known as essential fatty acids, as our bodies cannot make them on their own and therefore must be incorporated into our diets.
 This is similar to essential amino acids, which are amino acids that our bodies also cannot make on their own.